Skip to main content

 The impact targets are:

-• Incidence less than or equal to 5 per 100,000 in all persons and less than or equal to 2 per 100 people who inject drugs.
+• Annual incidence less than or equal to 5 per 100,000 in all persons and less than or equal to 2 per 100 people who inject drugs.

-• Mortality less than or equal to 6 per 100,000 population for hepatitis C and hepatitis B combined.
+• Annual mortality less than or equal to 6 per 100,000 population for hepatitis C and hepatitis B combined.
 Previously, 2 per 100,000 persons for hepatitis C.

 The programmatic targets are: